bbrownekianda/docs/getting-started/design_process.md

 ![Create forms process](images/magnifycreateforms.png)

 Once you have previewed the design you may wish to go back and make changes to the form, adopting an iterative design approach.
-We will deal with each phase in turn starting with [creating a process](#create-a-process).
+We will deal with each step in turn starting with [creating a process](#create-a-process).